When you’re just getting into growing…

 You need female marijuana plants.

 Only female plants produce buds.

-Male plants are only used by growers who are looking create seeds and to breed different types of strains.
+Male plants are only used by growers who are looking:

 When you get regular photoperiod seeds, on average, there’s a 50% chance your seed will grow into a male plant.

 So if you get 10 seeds this translates to only 5 seeds, which will grow into bud-producing female plants.

 That’s not the only potential issue with photoperiod seeds though.